kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 ### IV.
 Practical Applications:

   AI has potential to increase the availability of medical care.
 Professor Peter Washington's Ph.D. thesis examined the application of machine learning in crowdsourcing Autism diagnosis.
 How do we collect quality data and provide reliable indicator of Autism?
 My plan is to learn more about Machine Learning in the next school year.
-I'm excited to learn how machine learning can affect delivery of healthcare and breakthroughs in therapies.
+I'm excited to learn how machine learning can help with delivery of healthcare and finding breakthroughs in therapies.

 ### V. Challenges and Opportunities: